Fieps1/p1-navigation/Report.md

 ### Convergence
 The agent usually solves the environment first after 500-600 episodes.
 I used CPU for training, as it was faster than GPU.
+To achieve better performance, the agent was trained for 1000 episodes.

 ### Plot of rewards: